Understanding Neurocognitive Injuries After a Crash in Georgia

 Recognizing the Hidden Signs: Cognitive and Emotional Effects

-Many victims of car accidents experience symptoms of neurocognitive injuries after a crash days or weeks later.
+Many victims of motor vehicle accidents experience symptoms of neurocognitive injuries after a crash days or weeks later.
+The absence of visible wounds often causes victims to underestimate the damage.
+However, research from neurological studies shows that repeated minor trauma can contribute to long-term conditions such as chronic traumatic encephalopathy.
+Every head trauma deserves careful medical evaluation to rule out hidden brain injuries.
 Recognizing these hidden signs early can prevent long-term brain damage and improve recovery.

 Changes in Thinking and Memory

-One of the most common signs of a traumatic brain injury (TBI) is difficulty with thinking and memory.
+One of the most common signs of a neurocognitive injury is difficulty with thinking and memory.
 Victims may forget daily tasks, lose focus easily, or struggle to process information.
 These cognitive difficulties can affect work, school, and personal relationships.
 Even a mild TBI can cause noticeable problems in short-term memory and decision-making.

 Emotional and Behavioral Shifts